ichim/LeafletForBlazor-NuGet/Fundamentals.md

 	@map.Geometric.Points.isFitExtentEnabled = true;

-# Destructuring and Structuring LINQ
+# 🔀λ Destructuring and Structuring LINQ

 To optimize data flow and improve package performance, data filtering is done separately: Both in C# and in JavaScript.
 This LINQ Destructuring/Structure mechanism avoids the repeated transmission of data collections, the transmission of large data collections.